 Is Go-Cat a sustainable brand of cat food?

 Go-Cat is a Nestlé-owned cat food brand.
 The brand scored poorly in our Ethical Cat and Dog Food Ratings Table.
-Go-Cat is currently not eligible to be granted Ethical Accreditation due to not meeting our Ethical Benchmark, and therefore cannot be ethically certified by The Good Shopping Guide.
+Go-Cat is currently not eligible to be granted Ethical Accreditation due to not meeting our Ethical Benchmark, and therefore cannot be ethically certified by The GOOD Shopping Guide.

 Despite this, we do hope we will see a progression in this company, and that Go-Cat will be eligible for Ethical Accreditation in the future.